researchgraph/aigraph_notes_shenshuyi/daily articles/CLUSTERLLM - Large Language Models as a Guide for Text Clustering.md

 How does CLUSTERLLM differ from traditional unsupervised text clustering methods?

-- It leverages feedback from an instruction-tuned large language model, such as ChatGPT, to improve clustering quality.
+- It leverages feedback from an instruction-tuned [[What is a large language model (LLM)|large language model]], such as ChatGPT, to improve clustering quality.
 - It understands the user's preference on clustering through textual instruction and/or a few annotated data.
 In contrast, traditional unsupervised methods typically rely on "small" embedders and do not incorporate user feedback or annotated data.

 The role of ChatGPT in CLUSTERLLM